巴西立 | பாசிர் ரிஸ்

 Operating Hours: 12:00pm to 7:30pm daily.

-Pasir Ris station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points and a designated Park and Ride carpark.
+Pasir Ris station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There is a bus interchange and two official bus stops linked to Pasir Ris station.
-Bus stops 3 to 6 are added here to better represent bus connections.
+Other bus stops are added here to better represent bus connections.

 |No.||Bus stop||Exit||Bus Routes|